-A celebration of autumnal harvest and all things orchard - there'll be all the usual favourites including local produce stalls, activities and crafts for children, expert advice and delicious food, all with an apple inspired twist!
+A celebration of autumnal harvest and all things orchard - there'll be all the usual favourites including local produce, activities for children, expert advice and delicious food in our tearoom, all with an apple inspired twist!

-The Walled Garden will be at the heart of the celebrations throughout the weekend.
-The polytunnels, which are usually a hive of gardening activity, will be packed full of market stalls selling everything from delicious apple bakes to freshly pressed apple juices and ciders.
-This is also where we will be selling some of the many varieties of Hanbury grown apples too, including the Golden Pippin, Howgate Wonder and the tradition Bramley.
+The Walled Garden will be at the heart of the celebrations throughout the week.
+The polytunnels, which are usually a hive of gardening activity, will be packed full of stalls selling everything from delicious apples to freshly pressed apple juices and ciders.
+This is where we will be selling some of the many varieties of Hanbury grown apples too, including the Golden Pippin, Howgate Wonder and the tradition Bramley.
 If you are planning on buying some of the Hanbury grown apples then we would like to ask you to bring your own bag to put them in.
 As a conservation charity, we are trying to keep our waste to a mimimum throughout the week!

-Worcestershire Woodturners will be in the Long Gallery with another beautiful collection of handmade pieces from local crafts people.
+The Worcestershire Woodturners will be with us on the Friday of Applefest with a collection of handmade pieces made by local crafts people.
 Created using traditional woodturning techniques, there will be woodturning demonstrations throughout the day and pieces available to buy too - a good opportunity to pick up and early Christmas present or two!
 This year the woodturners will be based in the Walled Garden.

 Treat yourself to a delicious, seasonal lunch in our Servant’s Hall tearoom.
-With lots of tasty treats on offer including warming soups with crusty bread, seasonal flans and freshly baked cakes and scones.
+With lots of tasty treats on offer including warming soups with crusty bread, seasonal quiches and freshly baked cakes and scones.

 If you’re looking for something even more special, why not indulge in a delicious afternoon tea in Chambers?